Exemplary Merging Clusters: Weak-lensing and X-ray Analysis of the Double Radio Relic Merging Galaxy Clusters MACS 1752.0+4440 and ZWCL 1856.8+6616: Weak-lensing method

-Source galaxies in ZWCL1856 were selected using the same constraints as for the Subaru imaging of MACS1752, except that the magnitude cut was set to the 22nd magnitude to take advantage of the lower redshift of the cluster.
+Figure \ref{fig:cmd_ZWCL_sub} shows the CMD for all detected sources (black circles) in the ZWCL1856 imaging.
+Source galaxies (blue circles) in ZWCL1856 were selected using the same constraints as for the Subaru imaging of MACS1752, except that the magnitude cut was set to the 22nd magnitude to take advantage of the lower redshift of the cluster.
 The source density is \mytilde 31 galaxies arcmin$^{-2}$ for ZWCL1856 Subaru imaging.